jjbailey/ubuntu-autoinstall/README.md

 ### CREDITS

-Special credit to Dr. Donald Kinghorn who did all the p7zip and xorriso heavy lifting.
+Credit to Dr. Donald Kinghorn who did all the p7zip and xorriso heavy lifting.

 Credit to many others who posted sample configs for the various ideas they presented.

+Credit to Andrew Lowther for the early-commands cleverness.